Agaro-Team/AgaroVote/README.md

 ### 🧑‍💻 Invited Voting
 Control participation with precision.
-Whitelist thousands of addresses allowed to vote — while still allowing the public to verify results on-chain.
+Whitelist thousands of addresses allowed to vote, while still allowing the public to verify results on-chain.
 Our access control feature lets you design trustless yet restricted voting environments.

 ### 🎁 Reward Token System
 Incentivize your voters with tokens that bring life to your polls.
-Allocate custom reward pools, or simply hold **AGR** — our platform token — and let the system mint incentives automatically for your voters.
+Allocate custom reward pools, or simply hold **AGR**, our platform token, and let the system mint incentives automatically for your voters.

 ---